William Colton: Legislation

 In the 2019-2020 and the 2021-2022 legislative terms, Colton was the primary sponsor of legislation to make the National Day of the People's Republic of China a public holiday in New York State.
 In the 2021–2022 term, one bill that Colton was the lead sponsor of was enacted, A03964, which increased fines for leaving the scene of an accident without reporting it.

 Controversy

 Colton received criticism for a Facebook post he posted on August 9, 2020, calling Black Lives Matter a hate group, comparing it to the Ku Klux Klan.
 Colton later clarified that he did not think Black Lives Matter was a hate group, but that there were some bad actors within the movement who seek to spread hate, which he said was similar to how the Ku Klux Klan was started by "well intentioned" people until they later turned towards hate.
 The Black, Puerto Rican, Hispanic, and Asian Legislative Caucus of New York released a statement saying they were "shocked and offended" by Colton's post.

 Elections

-Colton has won 14 terms since 1996, and has never been primaried.
+Colton has won 14 terms since 1996 and has never been primaried.
 His closest election occurred in 2022, when he beat Republican Dmitriy Kugel with 54.73% to Kugel's 45.15%.

+Supporting Republicans

+In the lead up to the 2022 New York state elections, Colton (D) expressed interest in potentially voting for Vito LaBella (R).
+In 2022, LaBella was the Republican nominee in New York State Senate District 17.
+In 2023, LaBella lost a Republican primary against Ying Tan for New York City Council District 43.
+In 2024, LaBella was the Republican nominee in New York State Senate District 26.
+As of 2025, Vito LaBella is the Chief of Staff & Legislative Director for NYS Senator Steve Chan (R).